squid-cache/squid-cache.github.io/DeveloperResources.rst

 To test a specific project branch you will need to pull the branch code directly from bzr https://code.launchpad.net/squid

- {i} Note that repository checkouts fro Squid-3 require the same build tool chains as developers.
+ {i} Note that repository checkouts for Squid-3 require the same build tool chains as developers.
 The repository does not contain makefiles etc which are present in the snapshots and rsync.

 === Getting the sources via Bazaar (bzr) ===